 You can upload your required documents in Carleton Central once you receive an email from Carleton which contains your 9-digit Carleton User ID number (10XXXXXXX).
 The email will be sent to you within 1-3 business days from the time your application fee payment has been processed.

 When you access Carleton Central, you will be advised of all documents that are required to be uploaded for your particular program.
-Specific forms are available as Supplementary Forms in your online application.
+Specific forms are available as Supplementary Forms in your OUAC Profile under “Program Details”.
 It is your responsibility to ensure that all uploaded documents can be read by an assessor.

 We recommend using Internet Explorer version 7 or 8 when trying to upload your documents.
-Please also ensure that your documents are less than 2 MB in size.
+Please also ensure that your documents are less than 2 MB in size and are in PDF format.

 The system only allows applicants to upload a file that is less than 2 MB in size.
 If you have scanned your documents, you can decrease the file size by changing the resolution settings on your scanner and scanning your document in black and white rather than colour.

 You are allowed to upload a maximum of 3 documents of the same document type.
 For Transcripts only, you are able to upload a total of 5 documents.
 Please note that each document type should be uploaded as one complete file and may contain multiple pages.
-For transcripts, you should submit one complete document per degree/institution.
+For transcripts, you should submit one complete document per degree and per institution.

-Only one PDF file per institution can be uploaded (if you completed more than one degree at the same institution, all transcripts/pages must be scanned as a single document).
+Only one PDF file per institution should be uploaded (if you have completed more than one degree at the same institution, all transcripts/pages must be scanned as a single document).
 The maximum file size is 2 MB.

 You can obtain these forms from the “Supplementary Forms” section of the log in website.